system76/tech-docs/src/models/thelio-major-r3/repairs.md

 ![M.2 heatsink screws](./img/m2-heatsink-screws.webp)

-3. For the M.2 drive(s) being removed, push the rectangular side of the retaining clip to flip it open.
+3. For the M.2 drive(s) being removed, push the tab upwards to rotate the circular locking ring; the drive will pop away from the motherboard.

 ![M.2 slots](./img/m2-slots.webp)

 4. Remove the existing M.2 drive by pulling it out of the slot.
-5. Insert the new M.2 drive into the slot and hold it in place.
+5. Insert the new M.2 drive into the slot; while holding the circular locking ring open, push the drive towards the motherboard.
-6. Flip the retaining clip back into place and push the circular side until it snaps closed.
+6. While holding the drive in place, let go of the circular locking ring.
+The ring will rotate back to the closed position.
 7. Replace the M.2 heatsink, CPU shroud, GPU, GPU brace, and top case.
     - If you are populating an SSD slot for the first time, remove any protective plastic that may be covering the thermal tape.
-    - When installing the Slot 1 heatsink, fit the tab on the opposite end from the screw into the motherboard standoff before lining up the screw.

 ![M.2 thermal tape](./img/m2-thermal-tape.webp)